 The coronavirus threat has underscored the importance of GFA World’s long-time health efforts in South Asia For years, they have helped to provide freshwater wells, construct community latrines, run medical clinics and teach about personal hygiene as a practical demonstration of God’s love for the needy.

-“One of the amazing things that happens in the midst of catastrophic events like this coronavirus is that you will always find the Body of Christ, the holy Church, rising up because of the love of Christ,” said GFA World founder Dr. K.P.
+“One of the amazing things that happens in the midst of catastrophic events like this coronavirus is that you will always find the Body of Christ, the holy Church, rising up because of the love of Christ,” said Gospel for Asia (GFA World) founder Dr. K.P.
 Yohannan.

 The efforts of South Asian Christians to help their neighbors echo the actions of the New Testament church, Yohannan said, noting how back then, believers in Macedonia supported churches elsewhere because they were “willing to give out of their poverty to help people who didn’t have anything.”